Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Related Work

-\textbf{LLMs as Student-Facing Educational Tools:} A significant body of research focuses on leveraging LLMs as direct student support tools.
-Many approaches utilize Retrieval Augmented Generation (RAG) to ground LLM responses in course-specific materials, enhancing accuracy and relevance.
-For instance, \cite{hicke2023aitaintelligentquestionanswerteaching} introduced AI-TA, an intelligent question-answering assistant using open-source LLaMA-2 models with RAG and fine-tuning, demonstrating improved answer quality and data privacy.
-Similarly, \cite{ma2024integratingaitutorsprogramming} developed RAGMan, an LLM-powered tutoring system with course-specific tutors deployed in a large introductory programming course, which was found helpful by a majority of student users. \cite{mullins2024enhancingclassroomteachingllms} investigated RAG pipelines for K-12 students using course materials as a data source, while \cite{slade2024transforming} assessed a RAG system as a tutor for introductory psychology, finding it beneficial compared to a control condition.
-Further exploring student engagement, another study developed a RAG-based system to help students comprehend scientific literature, emphasizing the conversational capabilities of AI assistants \citep{thus2024exploring}.
-The general trend of AI chatbots in education is also highlighted by their adoption in prominent courses like Harvard's CS50, which uses the CS50 Duck to assist students with coding \citep{Heath2024AITeachingAssistant}.
+A significant body of research focuses on leveraging LLMs as direct student support tools, often enhancing their accuracy and relevance using Retrieval-Augmented Generation (RAG).
+For instance, \cite{hicke2023aitaintelligentquestionanswerteaching} introduced AI-TA, an intelligent assistant using open-source LLaMA-2 models with RAG to provide high-quality, private question-answering for students.
+Similarly, RAGMan is an LLM-powered tutoring system deployed in a large programming course to act as a course-specific tutor \cite{ma2024integratingaitutorsprogramming}.
+Other studies have investigated RAG pipelines for K-12 students \cite{mullins2024enhancingclassroomteachingllms} and as specialized tutors for subjects like introductory psychology, finding them beneficial compared to control conditions \cite{slade2024transforming}.
+This trend is further highlighted by the adoption of AI chatbots in prominent courses like Harvard's CS50 to assist students with coding \cite{Heath2024AITeachingAssistant}.

-While these studies showcase the utility of LLMs, particularly with RAG for student-facing applications like Q\&A and tutoring, they often rely on general LLM capabilities or focus on student interaction rather than providing comprehensive, locally deployable tools directly for educators' content creation and assessment workflows.
+While these studies validate the utility of LLMs with RAG in educational settings, their primary focus is on \textit{student-centric} applications like Q\&A and tutoring.
+They are designed for student interaction rather than providing comprehensive, locally deployable tools that directly address the content creation and assessment workflows of educators.